kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

-- **header** - an optional array which allows to display for example Labels in Panel header.
+- **header** - an optional array that allows you to, for example, display Labels in the panel header.
-- **disablePadding** - an optional boolean which disables the padding inside Panel body.
+- **disablePadding** - an optional boolean which disables the padding inside the panel body.

 #### Example